darraghmoran2025/Applied_Statistics_Project/week5/writeup/Week5_PPC.md

 ![Figure 6.
 Trace diagnostics for all four models.](../figures/week5_diagnostics_nig.png)

 *Figure 6.
-Per-chain traces for the NIG, the hardest of the four to sample.
-The chains overlap and stay flat with no drift; the diagnostics for the other three models look the same and are saved alongside.*
+Per-chain traces for the NIG.*

 ---